- Power's out.

 RP Style Preferences: Para/semi-para (lit/semi-lit) + hc; script okTriggers: Child death

-General Upsets: Please warn me ahead of time if possible if something involving deep water/danger in water is approaching.
-I have thalassophobia but it is manageable in writing format.
+General Upsets: I have thalassophobia but it is manageable in writing format.